-There are three components that make up Clouditor: The Evidence Collector which discovers cloud resources and creates MEDINA evidence for them, the Security Assessment which uses metrics to assess evidence and creates assessment results, and the Orchestrator which manages the evidence and assessment result flow, storage, and other utility functionalities.
+There are three components that make up Clouditor: the Cloud Evidence Collector, which discovers cloud resources and creates MEDINA evidence for them; the Security Assessment, which uses metrics to assess evidence and creates assessment results; and the Orchestrator, which manages the evidence and assessment results flow, storage, and other utility functionalities.

 The current implementation of Clouditor supports several cloud systems, i.e., Microsoft Azure, Amazon Web Services, and Kubernetes.
-The resource configurations in these platforms are checked by the use of various metrics.
+The resource configurations in these platforms are checked by means of various metrics.
 Examples of resource configuration checks are the following: